liyong31/lisa2/readme.md

 Overview
 =======

 Lisa 2.0 is an LTLf to DFA conversion tool.
+The previous version of Lisa features on a hybrid encoding for DFA construction, while this version only uses explicit state encoding.

 It is publicly available under the license GNU GPL v3.